eclipse-sumo/sumo/docs/web/docs/FAQ.md

 sumo -c run.sumocfg --seed 3 --output-prefix 3.
 ```

-The tool [runSeeds.py](Tools/Misc.md#runseedspy) can be used to automate this.
+The tool [runSeeds.py](Tools/Misc.md#runseedspy) can be used to automate this, parallelize it and even add output options to avoid modifying the .sumocfg:

+`tools/runSeeds.py -a sumo -k run.sumocfg --seeds 1:4 --threads 4 --statistic-output stats.xml`

 The tool [attributeStats.py](Tools/Output.md#attributestatspy) can be used to generated statistics for multiple runs:
-i.e. if *run.sumocfg* contains the option `<statistic-output value="stats.xml">/`, the command
+i.e. if simulations where run with the option `<statistic-output value="stats.xml">/`, the command
-`tools/output/attributeStats.py -e vehicleTripStatistics -a timeLoss *.stats.xml`
-will generate timeLoss statistics for all runs
+`tools/output/attributeStats.py *.stats.xml` will generate statistics on each of the attributes in the statistic-output file over all runs.

 ## Visualization